rpoleski/MulensModel/developers_board.md

     * add example that after calling Event.get\_chi2() use Event.fit to get e.g. magnifications so that the magnification is not calculated twice
     * **satellite data fitted and plotted - what is missing now?**
     * use ast.literal\_eval() for .cfg files to read dict or list, e.g., for MulensData options.
-    * _high-level fitting example where we don't care how complicated it is, we just want to make it simple and useful for the user_
+    * _high-level fitting example where we dont care how complicated it is, we just want to make it simple and useful for the user_
     * some cfg files use "../data/..." - change it to MM.DATA\_PATH somehow
     * in emcee we should check if all the starting points are in prior
     * check if MM correctly interacts with scipy.optimize.leastsq and maybe add an example